kesh-lang/kesh/examples.md

 position.0    --> 40
 ```

-A common use of tuples is to group multiple values in a [function](#functions)'s parameter/argument.
+A common use of tuples is to group multiple values as a [function](#functions)'s parameter/argument.

 ### Type system